suhailvs/djangosaml/docs/source/configuration.rst

         'ENTITY_ID': 'https://mysite.com/djangosaml/acs/', # Populates the Issuer element in authn request
         # Optional settings below
         'DEFAULT_NEXT_URL': '/admin',  # Custom target redirect URL after the user get logged in.
 Default to /admin if not set.
 This setting will be overwritten if you have parameter ?next= specificed in the login URL.
-        'CREATE_USER': 'TRUE', # Create a new Django user when a new user logs in.
+        'CREATE_USER': True, # Create a new Django user when a new user logs in.
 Defaults to True.
-        'NEW_USER_PROFILE': {
+        'IS_SIB': True, # SIB bank specific item. if True then success customer will redirect to '/djangosaml/login_redirect/'
+        'SAML_CONFIG': True, # if False then SAML Authentication will be disabled 'NEW_USER_PROFILE': {
             'USER_GROUPS': [],  # The default group name when a new user logs in 'ACTIVE_STATUS': True,  # The default active status for new users